GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 - Fixed bug with GeoPlatform Search header input not functioning correctly in category pages.
 - Included GeoPlatform Search Page template.
 - Added GeoPlatform control allowing user to toggle darkening and text outline of front page featured cards.
+- The front page featured section can not support posts and pages.
+Place them in the Front Page category for them to appear.
+If using the Custom featured sorting method, they must also have priority values.

 ### 3.2.2 ###
 * Release November 12, 2018